jbeard4/SCION/README.md

 = Project Background =

 SCION is the third major iteration in an effort to create a Statecharts interpreter/compiler that would be well-suited for use in the browser environment.
-The first iteration was the development of a JavaScript backend to the [http://msdl.cs.mcgill.ca/people/tfeng/uml/scc/ SCC Statecharts compiler] written by Thomas Feng.
-The second iteration was [http://commons.apache.org/sandbox/gsoc/2010/scxml-js/ scxml-js], which was started as course project for [http://www.sable.mcgill.ca/~hendren/621/ COMP-621 - Program Analysis and Transformations] under Prof. Laurie Hendren, and continued as a project for Google Summer of Code 2010, under the Apache Software Foundation, with Rahul Akolkar serving as project mentor.
+The first iteration was the development of a JavaScript backend to the [SCC Statecharts compiler](http://msdl.cs.mcgill.ca/people/tfeng/uml/scc/) written by Thomas Feng.
+The second iteration was [scxml-js](http://commons.apache.org/sandbox/gsoc/2010/scxml-js/), which was started as course project for [COMP-621 - Program Analysis and Transformations](http://www.sable.mcgill.ca/~hendren/621/) under Prof. Laurie Hendren, and continued as a project for Google Summer of Code 2010, under the Apache Software Foundation, with Rahul Akolkar serving as project mentor.
 I decided to expand this work toward the completion of a master thesis at McGill University under Prof. Hans Vangheluwe.
-The decision was made to rewrite scxml-js from the ground up, for reasons described [http://blog.echo-flow.com/2011/06/08/masters-thesis-update-2-new-statecharts-project/ here], and the new project was named SCION.
+The decision was made to rewrite scxml-js from the ground up, for reasons described [here](http://blog.echo-flow.com/2011/06/08/masters-thesis-update-2-new-statecharts-project/), and the new project was named SCION.

 Right now, I'm still working on my master thesis, but believe SCION is ready for general use.